prishanf/puppyforce/README.md

 Force.com PuppyForce Application.

-Employees would like to bring in their dog to work, So this is smaple application that helps manage it.
+Employees would like to bring in their dogs to work, So this is a smaple application that helps manage it.

 Requirments
 ===========
 * Ability to Regsiter Dog/Puppy
 * Managment of Desingnatred dog areas.
-* Abiility to reserver a spot a puupy for a selected date.
+* Abiility to reserver a spot for a puupy for a selected date.

 Object Design